rozek/notes-on-gundb/README.md

 {
   _ : {
     $: ...,      // points to the current context object
-    root.$: ..., // if present, refers to the root context back.$: ..., // if present, refers to the preceding context
+    root.$: ..., // if present, refers to the root context object back.$: ..., // if present, refers to the previous context object
     soul: ...,   // if present, contains the id of the represented node
     link: ...,   // if present, contains the id of the represented node
     get: ...,    // if present, contains the "key" of the represented node